retroluxfilm/reshade-vrtoolkit/README.md

 VRToolkit
 =======

-The VRToolkit is a shader created for [ReShade](https://github.com/crosire/reshade) to support the visuals fidelity in VR by combining multiple shaders to be processed into one single pass to while keeping the GPU overhead minimal.
+The VRToolkit is a shader created for [ReShade](https://github.com/crosire/reshade) to support the visuals fidelity in VR by combining multiple shaders to be processed into one single pass, while keeping the GPU overhead at a minimum.

 *Note: Does only work on SteamVR.*

-### Features
+### Main Features

 - Sharpening Modes for enhanced clarity while only processing the pixels that are in the sweep spot of your HMD
 - Color Correction Modes to be able to adjust your HMD colors to match
+- Dithering to reduce banding effects of gradients

 ## How to install